Prescription Drug Addiction Treatment in Georgia

 Addiction to prescription pills occurs when the user’s brain cannot function without the presence of the drugs.
 This means that the drugs have altered the brain’s chemistry so that the brain believes it needs continued use.

-The National Council on Alcoholism and Drug Dependence lists the sings of drug dependence as:
+The National Council on Alcoholism and Drug Dependence lists the signs of drug dependence as:

 - Tolerance—a person can no longer get the same effect of drug from a normal dosage and they must increase the dosage to feel the desired effect